-Your healing journey will be full of ups and downs.
+You know your healing journey will be full of ups and downs!

 Healing from bad experiences becomes a bit easier when you make a conscious effort to seek out light, joy, and gratitude.

-Pay more attention to stories of healing and hope and people helping people.
+One way to do that is to pay more attention to stories of healing, hope and people helping people.

 When Nick Chappell stopped in for lunch at Spirals: Hot Dogs & More in Norman, Oklahoma, he noticed the owner standing by the entrance looking for customers.